faustiandreams/faustiandreams.github.io/_posts/2022-09-10-kyle-model.md

 {% cite kyle_continuous_auction %} was published: Kyle model was born.
 Both papers build on the classification of the market participants into informed, uninformed and market makers.
 We refer to this [post]({{ site.baseurl }}{% link _posts/2022-08-23-glosten-milgrom-model.md %})
-for an explanation of these categories.
-While the GM model is sequential and focuses on the determinants of the bid-ask spread, Kyle model is more geared towards optimal strategies for the market maker and the informed trader (sorry uninformed folks).
+for an explanation of these categories. <br>  While the GM model is sequential and focuses on the determinants of the bid-ask spread, Kyle model is more geared towards optimal strategies for the market maker and the informed trader (sorry uninformed folks).
 What makes this model interesting is that it takes into account strategic behavior.
 Market participants "know" about the